NorwegianSmokedSalmon/NorwegianSmokedSalmon.github.io/_pages/about.md

 - *2024.03*, the third place in the small size league in the Robocup Japan Open.

 # 💻 Hobbies
--  Texas Hold'em, Table Tennis, Swimming and Sleeping!
+-  Texas Hold'em, Table Tennis, Swimming and Sleeping.

 <div style="text-align: center; margin-top: 20px;">